Olmsted County, Minnesota: History

 The Wisconsin Territory was established by the federal government effective July 3, 1836, and existed until its eastern portion was granted statehood (as Wisconsin) in 1848.
 Therefore, the federal government set up the Minnesota Territory effective March 3, 1849.
 The newly organized territorial legislature created nine counties across the territory in October of that year.
 One of those original counties, Wabasha, had portions partitioned off in 1853 to create Fillmore and Rice counties.
 Then on February 20, 1855, portions of Rice, Wabasha, and Fillmore counties were partitioned off to create the present county, with Rochester (which was also platted that year) as county seat.
-The county name recognized David Olmsted (1822-1861), a member of the first territorial council and the first mayor of St. Paul.
+The county name recognized David Olmsted (1822-1861), a member of the first territorial council and the fourth mayor of St. Paul.

 The county boundaries have remained unchanged since 1855.

 Geography

 Olmsted County is a fairly unusual mix of urban and rural areas in that there's no transition or buffer between the two environments.
-Rochester, Minnesota's third largest city of roughly 118,000 people, sits in the Zumbro River valley at the center of the county.
-Outside the valley however, with the exception of a small amount of urban growth in the last few years, remains farmland with small agricultural based communities and no directly adjacent suburbs.
-Stewartville, the county's second largest city, is slightly over 1/20th the size at roughly 6,000 people, an unusually large gap for a metropolitan area.
+Rochester, Minnesota's third-largest city with roughly 123,000 people, sits in the Zumbro River valley at the center of the county.
+Outside the valley, with the exception of a small amount of urban growth in the last few years, is farmland with small agricultural communities and no directly adjacent suburbs.
+Stewartville, the county's second-largest city, has about 6,000 people.